pyrv/pycontract/README.md

 ### The Monitor

 We shall show all the required code below, illustrating a complete example.
+First we define the events.

 ```python
 from pycontract import *